 I knew I needed to change something, so I decided to study something new, something I always had a passion for but never thought I could actually succeed in.

-On EarthyMe you'll find information about travel destinations and specific landscapes, but also general information and facts about Earth and space and living a good life in general as it relates to proximity to nature.
+At EarthyMe you'll find information about travel destinations and specific landscapes, but also general information and facts about Earth.

-It's not only important to me to explain our Earth to you, but I hope to inspire you to develop a deeper connection to it, to feel a love and passion for our home you've perhaps never felt before or feel it only sometimes.
+I hope to inspire you to develop a deeper connection to Earth, to feel a love and passion for our home you've perhaps never felt before.

 We are lucky to live on this planet we call Earth.
 We are only a blink of an eye in its history.
 Earth existed long before us and it will exist long after we're gone.
 But its existence is also finite.